Correcting Sample Selection Bias in PISA Rankings: Introduction

 \section{Introduction}

-International comparisons of educational achievement, typically based on standardized assessment scores, have become a critical tool for evaluating and shaping educational policies worldwide.
-These comparisons allow policymakers to benchmark their national education systems against others, assess the effectiveness of reforms, and identify best practices.
-Rankings derived from such assessments influence funding decisions, curriculum changes, and broader educational strategies, with governments often using them to justify policy choices (see \cite{nagy1996international}, \cite{martin2000international}, \cite{mcewan2004does}, \cite{cromley2009reading}, \cite{tienken2008rankings}, \cite{mcgaw2008role}, and \cite{jakubowski2015reading}).
-Among these assessments, the Program for International Student Assessment (PISA) is one of the most widely recognized and influential.
+International comparisons of educational achievement, typically based on standardized assessments, are essential for evaluating and shaping education policies worldwide.
+Such comparisons allow policymakers to benchmark national education systems, assess reforms, and identify best practices, with rankings often influencing funding, curriculum changes, and broader strategic decisions \citep{Nagy1996,Martin2000,McEwan2004,Cromley2009,Tienken2008,McGaw2008,Jakubowski2015}.
+Among these assessments, the Programme for International Student Assessment (PISA) is the most widely recognized, evaluating 15-year-old students every three years in reading, mathematics, and science.
+PISA emphasizes the application of knowledge to real-world problems rather than mastery of a prescribed curriculum, and participation includes approximately 80 countries, each selecting a nationally representative sample of 4,500 to 10,000 students across 150 to 250 schools to capture socioeconomic diversity.

-PISA, conducted triennially by the Organisation for Economic Co-operation and Development (OECD), evaluates education systems by assessing the knowledge and skills of 15-year-old students in three core domains: reading, mathematics, and science.
-The assessment is designed to measure how well students can apply their knowledge to real-world problems, rather than simply testing mastery of a prescribed curriculum.
-Participation in PISA is contingent on students being enrolled in school at age 15 and having completed at least six years of formal education.
-However, not all 15-year-olds in a given country are included in the assessment, as some students drop out before reaching the required age, while others are excluded due to logistical challenges, such as living in remote areas.
-Consequently, the PISA coverage rate the proportion of the entire 15-year-old population represented in the sample varies widely across countries.

-This variation in coverage rates introduces a fundamental sample selection problem.
-Consider two countries, Country A and Country B, both participating in PISA.
-Country A includes a diverse range of students in its sample, encompassing various socio-economic backgrounds, urban and rural schools, and both general and vocational education tracks.
-Assume it has a coverage rate of 95\%, meaning that nearly all 15-year-olds participate in PISA Country B in contrast inadvertently excludes students from rural areas and vocational schools due to an outdated sampling frame and higher non-response rates in these groups.
-In addition, in country B, the high-school drop-out rate is high.
-Those parameters may lead to a low coverage rate (for example 70\%) for country B, implying that $30 \%$ of the eligible individuals are excluded.

-When PISA results are published, Country B may appear to outperform Country A. However, this apparent superiority may be misleading.
-The exclusion of lower-performing student groups in Country B's sample means the results don't fully represent the nation's overall student performance.
-In reality, if all student groups were appropriately represented, Country B's average scores might have been lower than those of Country A. In other words, rather than comparing all students across countries, we are effectively comparing a nearly full distribution in Country A with a selective, potentially higher-achieving subset in Country B.